Akarshan-Jaiswal/Project_ALBA/wiki/week6.md

       - Silhouette Score
       - Davies-Bouldin Score
       - Calinski-Harabasz Score

 - [X] Discussed pairs of variables whose relationships can be explored.
+Used the correlation heatmap as a starting point to handpick variable pairs.
+We have more than one target variable for our dataset.